mikezano/zano-press/lessons/you-better-be-absolutely-sure.md

 # Huh?

-`B` should have moved to the far right of the page, right ? _Noooope._ You see, absolutely positioned elements are constrained to the confines of its closest positioned (meaning it uses the `position` property) element.
-In this case the `.container` rule has a `position: relative;` statement in it meaning that B will only move about the confines of the black rectangle.
-Side note: The black rectangle no longer appears around the `B` element as well because its no longer in the normal document flow of the markup with its `position: absolute;` property.
+`B` should have moved to the far right of the page, right ? _Noooope._ You see, absolutely positioned elements are constrained to the confines of its closest ancestor element with a `position` property declared.
+In this case the `.container` rule has a `position: relative;` statement in it meaning that `B` will only move about within the limits of the black rectangle.
+Side note: The black rectangle no longer appears around the `B` element as well because its no longer considered to be part of the normal document flow as a result of its `position: absolute;` property.

 # ... now what ?